outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - selecting a space (dimension set), with embedded parameters & bases for framing changes of a certain type
       - representing changes produced by a solution as a set of vector trajectories across interfaces

+    - ezample logic of function to break a problem into sub-problems

+      1. decompose a problem into sub-problems, using core functions like alternate/meta/find applied to problem objects (like how measurement is a core object of a solution, and the prediction function is the default solution object, and a variable is a sub-component object of the prediction function, and so on)

+      2. Now that we have the sub-problem sets, we can solve the sub-problems in each set.

+        For example, to 'find core distortion functions to generate variation across generated or available data sets', you can generate some likely vector sets (based on difference from randomness, difference from averages, difference from common functions, etc) explaining the variation, then apply structures to organize the vectors (by applying requirements of those structures, like how the position or sequence structure has requirements for how it can be applied given its definition).

+        For example, a requirement of a function that follows another is a possible match of input/output, if the functions are dependent, rather than relatively independent functions (occupying different function sequences).

+        Another indicator that one function follows another is that one function reduces the work of the other function.
+For instance, if one function is 'go to a hub node' and another function is 'find the nearest node to a hub node', the first function drastically reduces the work of the second function, so it can be inferred that the second function follows the first function.

+        Rules like this can be derived given the definitions of the objects involved, as well as common interface objects, like common core functions, distortion patterns, or intents, on relevant interfaces to the problem objects (like in this case, how intent is a relevant interface to the function object).

+        The objects involved, like a function sequence, postion, & function (including function sub-components like input/output/work, etc) have interface objects like intent, and common intents include 'reducing work' and 'organizing objects to coordinate' (like sharing resources created by work by linking input/output).

+        The solution to 'find core distortion functions to generate variation across generated data sets' involves:

+        A. generating other data sets if they haven't already been generated (by identifying variable limits & combining alternate variable values according to a likely distribution of variable values, given common patterns based on variable metadata)

+        B. identifying common bases to base distortion functions on:
+          - random (start from random decomposition of a data set like a random combination of explanatory vectors, or by assuming as much as possible of the variation is noise, and the actual prediction function is a constant linear function)
+          - average (start from average or general prediction function found for a data set)
+          - common structure functions (reverse, inverse, opposite, magnify, shift)
+          - common shape functions (line, wave, parabola, circle)
+          - common concept functions (type, convergence, efficiency) and specific concepts to the problem space (for predicting a species, this could include DNA distortion functions, conflict distortion functions, environment distortion functions)
+          - common causal functions (variable loop, like hormone disruption leading to aggression leading to structural damage leading to mutations leading to hormone disruption)
+          - component functions (add variable, add term, add operation (exponent, multiplication), add constant)

+        C. then apply structures to those distortion functions (combining them, positioning them in a sequence, applying splits between alternates, etc) and test what metadata (level of work/accuracy) is found & probable/required for matching structures that explain the data, and whether that level of work/accuracy matches the problem space

+          - if 50 iterations of a function are necessary to get from the base to the actual prediction function, that is less likely to be true than one requiring 5 iterations, unless the problem space has a bias or requirement of extra work (if a base 10 or 5 is applied, those iterations would have different costs)
+          - if the distortion functions predict the actual prediction function with near perfect accuracy, that is less likely to be true across all generated data sets than a less accurate set of distortion functions
+          - if the problem space has a bias toward a particular operation (like favoring addition over exponents, by making addition less work than exponents), that can filter out distortion functions involving exponents as less likely

+        D. filtering out the least explanatory distortion function sets across all generated data sets

+        E. finding a structure to contain any remaining explanatory distortion function sets, like a directed network of distortion function sets that should be applied with various contexts like phase shifts or assumptions, or taking the average of various sets of distortion functions to produce a robust default set, with conditional distortions of the default set.

+      3. After problems have individual solutions, you need a way to integrate the solutions - aggregation or averaging solutions is an appropriate solution integration method for solutions to the same or similar problem formats, but not across any problem set.

+        For example, if one sub-problem set is to generate a prediction function, and another sub-problem set is to measure the prediction function success, the solutions to the measurement should be applied after generating possible prediction function solutions, to filter the set into a subset that is likelier to be successful.

+        The positions of each sub-problem set can be derived using logical positioning.
+A generative set should be followed by a measurement set because the output of the generative set (prediction function generated) matches the input of the measurement set (prediction function to measure) - this is input-output chaining as mentioned before.
+A causal set may identify missing information in a variable set to establish cause between variables - that type of structure (missing information) should be followed either by generating the missing information, and if not generatable, should be integrated into the accuracy/confidence/error metrics, as not being able to find the information required to solve the problem (creating an accurate, robust prediction function).

+    - example logic of function to find alternate solution formats

+      - how to identify alternative solutions that would be interchangeable with this solution in various contexts:

+        - in other words, how to translate 'find optimal route fulfilling a metric' to an alternative interchangeable solution that makes the initial problem trivial to solve 'find system-wide cost-reduction function that makes system routes equally costly', at which point the original problem's solution is 'any route'.

+        - we are looking for ways to invalidate the problem (generate an adjacent object to act as a proxy or replacement for the solution, generate the solution automatically, change the system structure so solving the problem isnt necessary, etc) rather than generate a specific solution (like how 'trial & error navigation of all possible routes' is a specific solution)

+        - inference sequence using definitions & problem definition:
+          - check definition:
+            - 'route' is defined as 'a path between nodes in a network'
+          - standardize definition:
+            - 'optimal' can be removed because it means the same as 'fulfilling a metric' but adding 'fulfilling a metric the most' to translate it to the standardized form
+          - find definition (of metric)
+          - apply logic specific to metric definition, or general information-generating logic like a transform that doesnt change meaning in a context
+            - if the metric is the general 'minimize cost' metric of an optimization, apply a transform ('abstract' or 'expand/apply/distribute' or 'change specificity attribute value to its extreme value') that doesn't change the meaning, to produce:
+              - 'minimize system costs' (which doesnt prevent minimize the original cost so it doesnt change the meaning in an invalidating way)
+          - inject new version into original problem definition:
+              - 'find route that minimizes system costs'
+          - check if definitions match logically:
+            - a 'route' wouldnt necessarily produce a system cost-minimizing effect
+          - if they don't match, apply transforms until they match:
+            - abstract 'route' to get 'function':
+              - 'find system cost-minimizing function'
+          - check problem definition for extra information:
+            - the intent of the original problem was to minimize cost of a particular route, a problem that would be invalidated if all routes were equally costly; if we found a 'system cost-minimizing function' that minimized system costs, they might become equally costly, thereby invalidating the problem (invalidating it being one way of solving it), producing:
+              - 'find a system cost-minimizing function that makes system costs equally likely'

   - objects:

   - structures: